PaperZeroMC/Zero/CONTRIBUTING.md

-Contributing to Purpur
+Contributing to Zero
 ==========================
-Purpur is happy you're willing to contribute to our projects.
+Zero is happy you're willing to contribute to our projects.
 We are usually very lenient with all submitted PRs, but there are still some guidelines you can follow to make the approval process go more smoothly.

 ## Use a Personal Fork and not an Organization

-Purpur will routinely modify your PR, whether it's a quick rebase or to take care of any minor nitpicks we might have.
+Zero will routinely modify your PR, whether it's a quick rebase or to take care of any minor nitpicks we might have.
 Often, it's better for us to solve these problems for you than make you go back and forth trying to fix them yourself.

-Unfortunately, if you use an organization for your PR, it prevents Purpur from modifying it.
+Unfortunately, if you use an organization for your PR, it prevents Zero from modifying it.
 To avoid this, please do not use repositories on organizations for PRs.